Choose Your LLM

 For more details about using the GitHub Copilot Language Model as a supported Navie backend, refer to the Navie reference guide

-Navie AI uses the AppMap hosted proxy with an AppMap managed OpenAI API key.
-If you have requirements to use your existing OpenAI API key, you can configure that within AppMap.
-This will ensure all Navie requests will be interacting with your own OpenAI account.
+You can use your own LLM provider API key, and configure that within AppMap.
+This will ensure all Navie requests will be interacting with your LLM provider of choice.

 In the modal, select the option to Use your own OpenAI API key